Tharunbollam/webdev_project1/README.md

 # webdev_project1
-this is a responsive homepage of google.com
+this is a responsive homepage website of google.com done using only HTML and CSS